ardriveapp/ardrive-cli/README.md

 The important difference for file entities is that they also hold a reference to their data transaction ID, which is the `dataTxId` as returned by the `file-info` command.
 This is where your uploaded data lives on the permaweb.

 **NOTE: The CLI currently (v1.0.0) has progress logging on uploads DISABLED for producing clean JSON outputs that can be piped in the terminal.
 On larger uploads, remember to be patient.
-You can check your system's `node` process to confirm the process is will uploading**
+You can check your system's `node` process to confirm the process is still uploading.**

 ### Uploading a Single File